A conservative finite-volume Buckley--Leverett solver with bounded-interval multiwavelet state analysis: Abstract

 \section{Abstract}

-We develop a hybrid conservative finite-volume / bounded-interval multiwavelet formulation for the deterministic one-dimensional Buckley--Leverett equation.
-Because Buckley--Leverett transport is a nonlinear hyperbolic conservation law with entropy-admissible shocks, the saturation update is performed by a conservative finite-volume scheme with monotone numerical fluxes, while the evolving state is represented and reconstructed in a bounded-interval multiwavelet basis.
-This strategy preserves the correct shock-compatible transport mechanism and simultaneously provides a hierarchical multiresolution description of the solution.
-Validation against reference Buckley--Leverett profiles for a Berea benchmark shows excellent agreement in probe saturation histories, spatial profiles, front-location diagnostics, and global error measures.
-The multiwavelet reconstruction also tracks the internal finite-volume state with essentially exact fidelity.
-The resulting formulation provides a reliable first step toward more native multiwavelet transport solvers for porous-media flow.
+We develop a conservative finite-volume Buckley--Leverett solver equipped with a bounded-interval multiwavelet state-analysis layer.
+Because non-capillary Buckley--Leverett transport is a nonlinear hyperbolic conservation law with entropy-admissible shocks, the saturation equation is advanced by a conservative finite-volume method with monotone numerical fluxes.
+The accepted finite-volume state is then embedded in a bounded-domain multiwavelet hierarchy, reconstructed back to cell averages, and used for multiresolution diagnostics.
+The formal transport accuracy is therefore governed by the underlying finite-volume discretization, while the multiwavelet layer is used for representation, compression, and front-localization diagnostics.
+Its purpose is instead to quantify whether the deterministic physical-space saturation state can be represented faithfully, compressed in a controlled manner, and used to identify dynamically active front regions.
+Validation against reference Buckley--Leverett profiles for a Berea benchmark shows accurate saturation histories, spatial profiles, front-position diagnostics, and mass balance.
+The multiwavelet reconstruction tracks the internal finite-volume state with essentially exact fidelity.
+Additional thresholding tests show that a substantial fraction of detail coefficients can be discarded while maintaining small reconstruction errors and negligible global mass defect, and fine-level detail activity localizes the moving displacement front.
+The resulting formulation provides a conservative and reproducible first stage toward future transport-active adaptive multiwavelet solvers for porous-media flow.